 A passionate advocate for maintaining the patient- physician relationship, Dr. Kridel is a stalwart supporter of physician autonomy and practice sustainability.
 He has testified in the halls of Congress in Washington, D.C., and Texas to address excessive government red tape and regulations affecting the quality and accessibility of care.

-At the local level, Dr. Kridel served as president of the Harris County Medical Society, which has more than 11,000 members, from 2013 to 2014.
-During his tenure there, he created the Committee on Personal Responsibility and the “Shut Out Sugar” campaign to help physicians address obesity.
+At the local level, from 2013 to 2014, Dr. Kridel served as president of the Harris County Medical Society, which has more than 12,000 members.
+During his tenure there, he created the “Shut Out Sugar” campaign to help patients address obesity.
 He was awarded the Texas Bluebonnet Award for his contributions to diet and nutrition and in 2015 was awarded the C. Frank Webber Award for his outstanding service to Texas medical students.
 Dr. Kridel was also a member of the board of directors of the Texas Medical Center from 2012 to 2014 and currently serves as a consultant to the Texas Medical Association (TMA) Council on Legislation.

 Dr. Kridel is a clinical professor in the Division of Facial Plastic Surgery at the University of Texas, Houston.
 He is the past president of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) and has been the recipient of its highest awards for surgical skill and innovation, as well as for leadership, health policy and advocacy.
-His dedication to young physicians is evident in his role as a fellowship director for the AAFPRS with 39 fellows, including one of the first female fellows, completing their training under his guidance.
-Having published more than 100 peer- reviewed articles and textbook contributions, Dr. Kridel is an in-demand speaker who has given lectures and courses on facial plastic surgery around the world.
+His dedication to young physicians is evident in his role as an active fellowship director for the AAFPRS with 39 fellows, including one of the first female fellows, completing their training under his guidance.
+Having published more than 150 peer-reviewed articles and textbook contributions, Dr. Kridel is an in-demand speaker who has given lectures on facial plastic and reconstructive surgery around the world.

 Dr. Kridel’s interests have always been community oriented.
-Dr. Kridel founded The Face Foundation, which provides surgical care at no fee to financially disadvantaged individuals who are survivors of domestic violence.
-He was also president of the TMA Foundation, which has improved outcomes for many through its immunization programs, science teacher awards and minority scholarships.
+Dr. Kridel founded The Face Foundation, which provides surgical care at no fee to underserved patients who are survivors of domestic violence.
+He served as president of the TMA Foundation, which has improved outcomes for many through its immunization programs, teacher awards and minority scholarships.
 He has also done mission work in Guatemala.

 Membership Moves Medicine™